felipesqf/Burger/README.md

-# Burger - Node Express Handlebars
+# Employee Tracker

-This is a burger logger application with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-It follows the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+This is an application that can be used to manage employee  that make it easy for non-developers to view and interact with information stored in databases.

 ## Contents